Tooba26/NLP_Project_AI_Rewriting_Assistant/README.md

 - ROUGE Score - Evaluates text overlap with reference emails

 **Baseline Model Evaluation**

+To evaluate the effect of different hyperparameter configurations on the performance of the baseline Seq2Seq model, several experiments were conducted by varying the number of LSTM layers, embedding dimension, and hidden size.
+The aim was to identify whether deeper models or larger embedding representations could improve the model's ability to convert informal emails into formal ones.

+Despite the changes, the model's performance remained relatively low across all configurations, indicating the architectural limitations of LSTM-based Seq2Seq models for this task.
+The BLEU and ROUGE scores showed slight improvements with higher dimensions and 2–4 layers, but exact match accuracy remained 0.0 throughout, reflecting the model's inability to generate outputs that closely matched the reference formal sentences.
 ### 📈 Baseline Model

 | Model              | BLEU Score | ROUGE-1 | ROUGE-2 | ROUGE-L | Exact Match |